yngamers/yngamers.github.io/README.md

 # yngamers.github.io
-all projekts are made by us and github
+all projekts are made by YNGamers and github